If you want to maximize investment returns, you should consider The Samurai Method to investing.

 The point of this article is not to debate the investment merits of Netflix.
 It is to encourage investors to optimize limited capital for maximum risk-adjusted returns.
 Slicing up your capital in order to optimize returns is the same strategy as figuring out how to make the most per hour with your limited number of hours you desire to work a week.

 It’s the same strategy Henry Ford used in 1913 to create the assembly line for the mass production of an entire automobile.
 His innovation reduced the time it took to build a car from more than 12 hours to two hours and 30 minutes.

-Don’t let laziness or ignorance prevent you from allocating capital in an optimal way.
-Put your money to work either by yourself or with the help of an automated investing service.
 There’s always a place for cash.
 But if you’re just holding cash because you haven’t bothered to do any research or optimize your deployment of capital, then decades from now you’ll have much less wealth than you really should have.